Foundation Diet and Health

 In addition, the pressing pressure and speed as well as the moisture content of the oilseed influence the pressing temperature.
 18

-Ingredients - nutritional value - calories:
+Ingredients - Nutritional values - Calories

-Recommendations of the Federal Nutrition Commission (EEK) from 2006: 9
+Recommendation of the Federal Nutrition Commission 2006

 In 2003, the EEK was commissioned by the Federal Office of Public Health ( FOPH ) to compare the health significance of fats and oils recorded in 1992 with the current state of science.
-The working group led by Prof. Dr. med.
+9 The working group led by Prof. Dr. med.
 Ulrich Keller delivered the report in 2006.
 Prof. Jacques Diezi was the president of the EEK .
 The 50-page report by Dr. sc. nat.
 Paolo Colombani (SGE, ETH), Prof. Dr. med.
-Ulrich Keller , Dr. Ulrich Moser (DSM) and Monika Müller concludes (conclusion): The existing recommendations from 1992 must be adapted to the latest scientific findings.
+Ulrich Keller, Dr. Ulrich Moser (DSM) and Monika Müller concludes (conclusion): The existing recommendations from 1992 must be adapted to the latest scientific findings.
 The most important findings are:

 We should reduce our consumption of saturated fatty acids with 12 to 16 carbon atoms.
 This lowers LDL cholesterol, thus reducing the risk of atherosclerotic disease and reducing the risk of diabetes.
 Saturated fatty acids should make up less than 10% of the energy consumed.
 This can be achieved by reducing the intake of animal fats and baking fats.
 9 As the example of coconut oil shows (and to a lesser extent olive oil), even vegans and vegetarians can eat the wrong foods in this regard.
 See the link in the box above.